roman-gardens/gre/content/place/gallia_lugdunensis/domus_of_the_place_des_epars.md

 ## Plans

-{{< image file="domus_place_des_epars.jpg" caption="LUG_Fig.
-1: Chartres, Domus of the Place des Epars, from CAG." credit="" alt="Image from CAG showing a plan of Domus of the Place des Epars, two photos of the archaeological excavations, and a photo of the decoration of a Corinthian column." >}}
+{{< image file="domus_place_des_epars.jpg" caption="Fig. 1: Chartres, Domus of the Place des Epars, from CAG." credit="" alt="Image from CAG showing a plan of Domus of the Place des Epars, two photos of the archaeological excavations, and a photo of the decoration of a Corinthian column." >}}

 <!--
 ## Images